Kevin Spacey found not guilty on all charges in U.K. sexual assault trial

 Spacey, 64, was acquitted in London's Southwark Crown Court of charges including sexual assault, causing a person to engage in sexual activity without consent and causing a person to engage in penetrative sexual activity.

-All four of the alleged victims — who can't be named under U.K. law — testified during the trial, as did Spacey himself, who said he was crushed by the allegations.
+All four of the accusers — who can't be named under U.K. law — testified during the trial, as did Spacey himself, who said he was crushed by the allegations.

-In their testimony, the four men described Spacey a "sexual bully" and a predator.
+In their testimony, the four men described Spacey as a "sexual bully" and a predator.

+After Wednesday's acquittal, Spacey said in a brief statement outside court that there was a lot for him to process.

+"I'm enormously grateful to the jury for having taken the time to examine all of the evidence and all of the facts carefully before they reached their decision, and I am humbled by the outcome today," Spacey told reporters.

 Spacey starred in the Netflix series "House of Cards" until he was fired in 2017 after fellow actor Anthony Rapp accused him of prior sexual misconduct.
 A civil jury in Massachusetts later found him not liable on those allegations.